kmarsyd/training.artemis.rds/_episodes/01-intro.md

 <figure>
   <img src="{{ page.root }}/fig/filezilla.png" style="margin:10px;width:600px"/>
   <figcaption> The left-most two panels display your local computer’s filesystem.
 The right two panels are your connection to the Artemis filesystem.
 You can navigate the directory tree by expanding the yellow folders with your mouse, or typing the full directory pathname into the “Local site” or “Remote site” fields.
-Note that Windows uses ‘\’ and Linux uses ‘/’ to separate directories.
+Note that Windows use ‘\’ and Linux uses ‘/’ to separate directories.
 </figcaption>
 </figure><br>